thinkinglabs/thinkinglabs.github.io/_posts/2021-05-07-shades-of-conways-law.md

 >
 > -- Ruth Malan, [Conway's Law, Feb 13, 2008](https://web.archive.org/web/20181022001505/http://traceinthesand.com:80/blog/2008/02/13/conways-law/)

-Over beer and food, Martin Tompson and Pieter Hintjes came with the following definition.
+Over beer and food, Martin Thompson and Pieter Hintjes came with the following definition.

 > Conway's Law, which states, roughly, that the things an organization produces will reflect how the organization communicates.
 >